vimoutliner/vimoutliner/doc/votl_readme.txt

 where all your knowledge, no matter what its format, exists within a single tree of outlines connected with inter-outline links and executable lines.

+A more efficient and feature rich way to achieve this might be to use the UTL plugin for vim.
+See the scripts section at http://www.vim.org

 ==============================================================================
 Plugins                                                             *votl-plugins*

-The VimOutliner distribution currently includes two plugins for easy handling of checkboxes, hoisting (see below) and smart paste.
+The VimOutliner distribution currently includes plugins for easy handling of checkboxes, hoisting (see below), smart paste, clocking, math and format.

-The checkboxes plugin is enabled by default.
-The hoisting smart paste and clocking plugin are disabled by default.
+The checkboxes tags and smart paste plugins are enabled by default.
+The hoisting,, clocking, math and format plugins are disabled by default.
 To enable these plugins look for the easy instructions for this in your $HOME/.vimoutlinerrc file.

 More information below and in the plugin files in the $HOME/.vim/vimoutliner/plugin folder.